neerajjain123/OCAJPDOC/amazon/sdm.md

 ## Insist on Highest Standards

 •	Describe a time when you refused to compromise your standards around quality/customer service, etc. Who was your customer?
-What was the result?
+What was the result?</br>
 •	**Tell me about a time when you were unsatisfied with the status quo.
 What did you do to change it?
 What was the impact?
-Would you do anything differently in the future?**
+Would you do anything differently in the future?**</br>
 •	Tell me about a time when you worked to improve the quality of a product / service / solution that was already getting good customer feedback.
 Why did you think it needed improvement?
-How did customers react?
+How did customers react?</br>
 •	**Tell me about a time when you had to make a decision between standards and delivery.
 What tradeoffs did you have make?
 What was the outcome?
-Knowing what you know now, would you have done anything differently?**
+Knowing what you know now, would you have done anything differently?**</br>
 •	Give me an example of a goal you’ve had where you wish you had done better.
 What was the goal?
-How could you have improved on it?
+How could you have improved on it?</br>
 •	**Describe the most significant continuous improvement project that you led.
 What was the catalyst to this change and how did you go about it?
-What was the outcome?**
+What was the outcome?**</br>
 •	**Tell me about a time when you used feedback about your team to drive a change.
 How did you gather or receive feedback on your team's performance?
 What was the outcome?
-(Manager)**
+(Manager)**</br>

 ## Dive Deep